datahub-project/datahub/docs/roadmap.md

-# DataHub 2020 Roadmap
+# DataHub Roadmap

-Below is DataHub's charter for 2020.
+Below is DataHub's roadmap for the short and medium term.
+We'll revise this on a regular basis and welcome suggestions from the communities.

 ## Short term (3-6 months)
 ### Schemas as an Entity